 While you might notice the effects of some adaptogens on your mood shortly after using them, most of the benefits come from continued use.

 I use at least two, and often more, every day, and have for many years.

 Remember, the main reason to use them is to become more resilient to the physical, mental, and emotional stressors you face.
 The more resilient you are, the easier it is to thrive without getting knocked on your butt.

 With that said, for adaptogens to be effective, you need a meaningful dose.
 As supplement companies, tea brands, and even “functional foods” have tried to capitalize on the popularity of adaptogens, many use them as “window dressing.”

 This is a term common in the supplement world, where companies use a tiny amount of an ingredient, just so they can put it on the label and mislead consumers.

 For example, when Dr. Roxas and I outlined the formula for the Thorne Multi-Vitamin Elite, we could have included numerous adaptogens and put a claim on the label that it “includes X, Y, and Z.” We didn’t do that.
-We wanted an efficacious dose to support rest and sleep, so we chose one…Relora…and included 200 mg in it for the evening dose.
+We wanted an efficacious dose to support recovery and sleep, so we chose two…Curcumin in the morning dose and Relora in the evening dose.